TrayHard/jka-core/README.md

 ## Current features
 What you can do right now:

-1. You can make UDP requests and get the JSON formatted raw response with `getStatusRaw`
+1. You can make UDP requests and get the JSON formatted raw response with `getStatusRaw(server: string, timeout?: number)`
 ```js
 const response = await getStatusRaw('rujka.ru:29070') // or '37.230.210.176:29070'